bifravst/rest-echo/features/REST-echo-API.feature.md

 connect:anything
 ```

-Then the response status code should be `202`
+Soon the response status code should be `202`

 ## I can read back the value

 When I GET `${variant.protocol}://${domainName}/${randomID}`

-Then the response status code should be `200`
+Soon the response status code should be `200`

 And the response body should be a string matching `^connect:anything$`